shlee9605/team4-yolosocket/README.md

 ```

 ### Usage
-After setting up, you can stream your vision,
+After the set-up, you can stream your vision,
-using python project as server.
+using the python project as a server.
-Below you can see some example how I used in this project
+You can see some examples below on how I used it in this project.
 ```Python
 def stream():
   try :